Deep Learning and AI

-Recommendation systems, or recommender systems, are software engines designed to suggest items to users depending on previous likes and dislikes, product engagement and interaction, etc. Recommender systems keep users interested in whatever the site continues to recommend.
+Recommendation systems, or recommender systems, are software engines designed to suggest items to users depending on previous likes and dislikes, product engagement and interaction, purchases or watches, etc. Recommender systems are designed to keep users interested and engaged in whatever the site continues to recommend.
+The success of a recommender system is engagement time and clicks.
+Take TikTok for example; the more you scroll and watch video, similar content or adjacent content will pop up, in hopes to curate content and keep you on the platform.

 Recommendation engines provide a personalized user experience, by helping every single consumer identify and discover their favorite movies, TV shows, digital products, books, articles, services, and more.
 These systems help businesses increase sales and benefit consumers.
-Amazon lists millions of products on its website; users will likely face issues navigating and finding which products to buy.
-With Recommendation Systems, consumers can easily find products, promote ease of use, and compel consumers to continue using the site versus navigating away.
+Temu lists millions of products on its website; users will likely face issues navigating and finding which products to buy.
+With Recommendation Systems, consumers are fed similar products, promote ease of use, and compel consumers to continue using the site versus navigating away.

 How Do Recommender Systems Work?

-A recommendation system is a data filtering engine that uses deep learning concepts and algorithms to suggest potential products depending on previous preferences or secondary filtering.
+A recommendation system is a complex information filtering engine that algorithms and machine learning to suggest potential products depending on previous preferences, secondary filtering, and other factors and variables.

 Recommendation System Life Cycle